CS601-F18/projects/projects.md

 You may choose to use the opportunity to learn a new language or toolset, for example build and Android application or rewrite a project using Scala.

 You may choose to implement an application that would help make your life easier.
 A previous student implemented a web-based Todo list application and used it everyday to keep track of her upcoming tasks!
+One of my lab mates from graduate school built an online photo library and used it every day to post a photo of the sky over Santa Barbara.

 Use your creativity!
 This is a test of not only your coding skills but your ability to define a problem on your own.
 Of course, I'm here to help!
 You may always come to office hour to discuss your ideas.